 - Hearing.
 The proposed conservatee must go to the hearing unless he or she is excused because of illness.
 At the hearing, a judge will determine if everyone has been properly notified and if a lawyer needs to be appointed to represent the proposed conservatee.
 Once the judge is ready to make a decision, he or she may grant or deny the conservatorship.
 If the judge grants the petition, an order appointing the conservator will be filed and Letters of Conservatorship will be issued.

 Conservatorships are a critical tool for caring for friend and family members who are in need, but it is important to weigh your options and consult with an experienced attorney before filing a petition with the court.
-Attorneys with the Gehres Law Group are here to help and can provide the guidance you need during the difficult and emotional process.
+Attorneys with the Gehres Law Library are here to help and can provide the guidance you need during the difficult and emotional process.
 Schedule your free phone consultation today.